 Classification of Options

 Table 9 considers the interplay between three rules (required, optional and prohibited) that might in theory be applied to the use of an HL7 and a terminology representation in each case where there is an overlap.
 For each optional rule two potential instances are considered – presence and absence of the optional element.
 The intersection of the rules and instances result in a total of sixteen potential cases.
 In half of these cases there is no difficulty because there is no actual overlap.
-The remaining cases create either a requirement to manage duplication or some a requirement to enforce a prohibition imposed by the relevant rule.
+The remaining cases create either a requirement to manage duplication or a requirement to enforce a prohibition imposed by the relevant rule.
 The general issues related to different types of prohibition or duplicate management are considered below.
 These general considerations are then applied to specific areas of overlap.